 Our 365 Days of Photography Course is the ultimate learning experience for new photographers and even those with some experience.
-This course, presented in bite-sized lessons, teaches you the essentials of photography and beyond.
+This course, presented in bite-sized lessons, teaches you the essentials of

 We have a very special episode for you this week!
 Our guest is a Nikon ambassador who has worked for the National Geographic, TIME magazine, and many other famous publications.
 He recently published a book called The Real Deal: Field Notes from the Life of a Working Photographer, which is all about his incredible life and the images he’s taken.
 That guest is the very talented Joe McNally!